 I’ll show you the sales floor.

 These examples demonstrate the wide variety of instances in which ほう is used in honorifics.
-As for you, the Japanese learner, get a feel for your surroundings and how the people you interact use this word to guide your own linguistic choices.
+As for you, the Japanese learner, get a feel for your surroundings and how the people you interact with use this word to guide your own linguistic choices.